Frequently Asked Questions

 The work visa or work permit process varies from country to country and must be discussed directly with employers.
 While it is easier in Asian and Latin American countries to obtain a work permit, the harder it can be in some European countries with some schools only accepting teachers from the EU.
 First of all you will need a valid work contract in order to apply for a work permit / visa

-Question: Are all teaching job openings on your website up-to-date?
+Question: Are all job openings on your site up-to-date?

-Approx. 90-95% of all job openings are up-to-date and every effort is made to ensure that the information on the site is current.
-However, there is obviously no way to guarantee that all jobs are up-to-date for the simple reason being that some schools forget to delete their exististing job openings with us.
-To avoid outdated openings as much as possible, we contact schools regularly and remind them to either update or delete their existing teaching job openings on our website
+Approx. 90-95% of all TEFL job openings are up-to-date and every effort is made to ensure that the information on the site is current.
+However, there is obviously no way to guarantee that all jobs are up-to-date for the simple reason being that some schools forget to delete their existing job openings with us.
+To avoid outdated teaching job openings as much as possible, we contact schools regularly and remind them to either update or delete their existing teaching job openings on our website

 Question not answered?